lxc/incus/doc/faq.md

 ## Why can I not ping my Incus instance from another host?

 Many switches do not allow MAC address changes, and will either drop traffic with an incorrect MAC or disable the port totally.
-If you can ping a Incus instance from the host, but are not able to ping it from a different host, this could be the cause.
+If you can ping an Incus instance from the host, but are not able to ping it from a different host, this could be the cause.

 The way to diagnose this problem is to run a `tcpdump` on the uplink and you will see either ``ARP Who has `xx.xx.xx.xx` tell `yy.yy.yy.yy` ``, with you sending responses but them not getting acknowledged, or ICMP packets going in and out successfully, but never being received by the other host.